 She noted very clearly that these strange white spots had developed only after she had done the series of intensive lasers.
 She had felt so embarrassed whenever she looked into the mirror while hoping they would just somehow disappear miraculously.
 Afraid that other people may mistake these white spots to be some contagious skin infections, she had to spend time camouflaging them with thick concealer and makeup every day.

 I could totally empathise with what this patient was going through.
-I made her halt all laser treatments immediately, then prescribed her a gentle lightening cream (with hydroquinone) to improve her melasma, and asked her to follow a basic skincare routine to heal her skin first.
+I made her STOP ALL laser treatments immediately, then prescribed her a gentle lightening cream (with hydroquinone) to improve her melasma, and asked her to follow a basic skincare routine to heal her skin first.

 In less than 2 months, her condition improved significantly!
 Today, the mosaic-look caused by the contrasting dark and white spots has reduced substantially and her skin has become clear and attractive once more.